joeyfoxo/KeeleMC/README.md

 ## 📂 Folders

-### `.idea`
-Contains project-specific settings and configurations for the IntelliJ IDEA development environment.

 ### `Core`
 Serves as the foundational module for the KeeleMC project, providing essential functionalities and shared resources utilized by other modules.